wp-plugins/clicky-analytics/readme.txt

 This plugin it's released under the GPLv2, you can use it free of charge on your personal or commercial website.

 == Changelog ==

+= 04.02.2014 - v1.3.5 =
+- all clicky analytics requests are now made using cURL

 = 23.11.2013 - v1.3.4 =
 - hidding error messages on frontend